LispCookbook/cl-cookbook/websockets.md

 WebSocket instance the method `on`, e.g. `(on :message my-websocket #'some-message-handler)`, where `some-message-handler` would be invoked whenever a new message arrives.

-The `websocket-driver` API provides for handlers on the following events:
+The `websocket-driver` API provides handlers for the following events:

 - `:open`: When a connection is opened.
 Expects a thunk as its handler.
 - `:message` When a message arrives.
 Expects a handler of one argument, the message received.